 Summary of Factors Considered for Rent Escrows in Massachusetts

 As you can see, there are many factors considered for rent escrows in Massachusetts.
 Every case is unique and should be assessed on its own merits.
-If a judge deems a rent escrow appropriate and necessary, funds can be placed in an escrow account managed by either the landlord’s attorney, tenant’s attorney, or given directly to the landlord (i.e. to avoid potential foreclosure as mentioned in #2 above).
+If a judge deems a rent escrow appropriate and necessary, funds can be placed in an escrow account managed by either the landlord’s attorney, or tenant’s attorney, or given directly to the landlord (i.e. to avoid potential foreclosure as mentioned in #2 above).
 Since a hearing is required when a landlord requests a rent escrow, both parties have an opportunity to plead their case and provide supplementary information to the judge.
 Ultimately, it will be the judge’s decision.